datadotworld/tableau-connector/CONTRIBUTING.md

 #### Interactive Phase

-The user is presented with a text field where they are supposed to put in a valid dataset URL.
+Users are presented with a text field where they are supposed to put in a valid dataset URL.

-On submission the dataset and api token are saved in the `tableau` object before calling the tableau submit function.
+On submission the `tableau.submit()` function is called.

 ### Create a Feature Branch